 So what are we to make of this Lawrence of Anauroch?
 It may be derivative, but it’s certainly not boring.
 The characters are much more engaging than I expected and apart from some slow exposition at the beginning, the plot clips along at a good pace.
 I’m annoyed at seeing yet more fantasy counterpart culture nonsense shoehorned into the Realms, but Denning did an acceptable job on the setting and culture, so it could have been worse.
 It’s not as memorable as some of the better novels we’ve seen so far, but it’s competent and reasonably entertaining.

-You know, now that I think about it, I can’t come up with a single fantasy novel off the top of my head which featured desert-dwelling tribes that weren’t ripoffs of Arabic culture.
+You know, now that I think about it, I can’t come up with a single fantasy novel off the top of my head which featured desert-dwelling tribes that weren’t ripoffs of Arab culture.
 There’s something about the romanticized Western image of the Bedouin that aggressively displaces other ideas.

 Seven Pillars of Wisdom is actually a surprisingly good book, and one that I’d quite recommend.
-Sure, it’s full of patronizing colonialism and it’s as much fiction as fact — the man was an inveterate liar whose descriptions of people and events are based more on whim than reality.
+Sure, it’s full of patronizing, racist colonialism and it’s as much fiction as fact — the man was an inveterate liar whose descriptions of people and events are based more on whim than reality.
 But as fiction goes it’s a good story, and the prose, while somewhat overwrought, is at least wrought in a style that I particularly enjoyed.
 There are many lovely turns of phrase, and he had a real genius for describing places in an evocative and beautiful manner.